shabbyrobe/amiss/doc/mapper/types.rst

 ``Amiss\Mapper\Base`` provides a facility for handling specific database types arbirtrarily.
 Any class which inherits this class (including the :doc:`annotation`) gains this support.

+It's worth mentioning that type handlers should be used sparingly and only when absolutely necessary.
+When overused, they can significantly slow down the performance of the mapper as each time a column value is retrieved from the database for the field you set it against must be filtered through it.
+If you specify a type handler against all 20 fields of your class and you retrieve 200 of them, you've just added 4000 function calls to your retrieval operation.
+Congratulations, you have just introduced the slowest part of your interaction with the database!
+By keeping the number of type handled fields to the absolute bare minimum necessary, you will arrive at exactly the intersection of performance and pragmatism that Amiss is targeting.

+A note on integers: PDO will return strings by default even when the underlying database column is an integer when using ``FETCH_ASSOC`` (which Amiss does), but does your application really care?
+PHP will treat a string as an integer if used as one, and unless you're doing things that explicitly rely on ``===`` to work, you almost certainly don't need to convert these values, though you should be aware of this behaviour.

 Quickstart (annotation mapper)
 ------------------------------